Impression in Optimizely Experimentation

 Impressions are not counted for visitors bucketed into the holdback:

-• In an experiment with the traffic allocation set to less than 100%, some visitors will be in the holdback (isLayerHoldback will be set to true).
-These visitors won’t see the experiment, and no impressions are counted for these visitors.
+• In an experiment with the traffic allocation set to less than 100%, some visitors are in the holdback (isLayerHoldback is set to true).
+These visitors do not see the experiment, and no impressions are counted for these visitors.

-• In Optimizely Web Personalization with a holdback that’s greater than 0%, visitors in the holdback won’t see a personalized experience.
+• In Optimizely Personalization with a holdback that’s greater than 0%, visitors in the holdback do not see a personalized experience.
 No impressions are counted for visitors bucketed into the campaign holdback.

 Decision event

-Each time an Optimizely Web Experimentation experiment is activated, a decision request is sent.
+A decision request is sent each time an Optimizely Web Experimentation experiment is activated.
 Decision requests look like this:

 decisionrequest.png